 In the test configuration, two IP addresses were used on the internal interface so that different server flows could be assigned depending on which interface address the SIP messages were received on.
-These server flows were used to direct traffic to the two BT Ireland SBCs separately.
+These server flows were used to direct traffic to the two Virgin Media SBCs separately.

-To define the network information, navigate to Device Specific Settings → Network Management from the menu on the left-hand side and click on Add IP.
-Enter details in the blank box that appears at the end of the list
+To define the network information, navigate to Device Specific Settings → Network Management in the UC-Sec Control Center menu on the left hand side and click on Add IP.

+Enter details in the blank box that appears at the end of the list.

-- Define the two internal IP address with screening mask and assign to interface A1 - Select Save to save the information - Click on Add IP - Define the external IP address with screening mask and assign to interface B1 - Select Save to save the information - Click on System Management in the main menu - Select Restart Application indicated by an icon in the status bar (not shown)
+- Define the two internal IP address with screening mask and assign to interface A1 - Select Save to save the information - Define the external IP address with screening mask and assign to interface B1 - Select Save to save the information - Click on System Management in the main menu - Select Restart Application indicated by an icon in the status bar (not shown)